 Are Demerit Points Added Or Subtracted?

 The demerit points system work in such a way that you don’t lose any points but only gain them.
 Starting from 0 points, you may continue to collect more demerit points for breaking the traffic regulations.
-These demerit points show up on your driving record for 2 years from the date of offense and over time if you have too many points then you may also lose your license.
+These demerit points show up on your driving record for 2 years from the date of the offense and over time if you have too many points then you may also lose your license.

 Are Demerit Points Transferable Between Provinces?

 Yes.
 In case you commit a driving offense in a different province or even the States of Michigan or New York, it may show up on your driving record in Ontario.
-These offenses include speeding, disobeying a stop sign or signal light, not remaining on collision site, not stopping for school bus and racing.
+These offenses include speeding, disobeying a stop sign or signal light, not remaining on collision site, not stopping for the school buses, and racing.